ArpitaAgrahari/Backened-Development/notes/projectmanagement.md

    - C) To provide a detailed budget breakdown
    - D) To list all the project risks in detail

-3. **Open-Ended**: Describe the importance of identifying stakeholders in the project charter.

-4. **Open-Ended**: What are some key components that should be included in a project charter?

-5. **True/False**: The project charter is developed during the executing phase of project management.
+3. **True/False**: The project charter is developed during the executing phase of project management.

 Would you like additional questions?